Derry GAA: Clubs

 Bellaghy have four Ulster Senior Club Football Championships and an All-Ireland Senior Club Football Championship.

 Ballinderry Shamrocks have three Ulster Senior Club Football Championships and an All-Ireland Senior Club Football Championship.

 Slaughneil have three Ulster Senior Club Football Championships.

 The Derry Senior Football Championship is an annual club competition between the top Derry clubs.
 It is recognised as one of the hardest club championships to get out of successfully in Ireland, as there are a variety of teams like, Ballinderry, Bellaghy, An Lúb, Slaughtneil, Lavey and Dungiven who have previously won Ulster titles, with some winning the All-Ireland title.
 Attendances at matches are particularly high, with many neutrals from the neighbouring counties of Tyrone, Donegal and Antrim also going to matches, as many view it as the highest standard of club football in Ulster.
 The winners of the Derry Championship qualify to represent their county in the Ulster Senior Club Football Championship and if they win, go on to the All-Ireland Senior Club Football Championship.

 Most football league fixtures are played on Sundays so as to accommodate dual players, who have hurling league fixtures on Wednesdays.

 County team

 The county team won its first Ulster Senior Football Championship (SFC) in 1958.
 The team advanced to the 1958 All-Ireland Senior Football Championship Final but lost to Dublin.

 The county team won its sixth Ulster SFC in 1993 and advanced to the 1993 All-Ireland Senior Football Championship Final.
 Between appearing in the 1958 and 1993 All-Ireland SFC finals, the county team won four other Ulster SFCs: in 1970, 1975, 1976 and 1987.
-Since 1993 the county team has won two additional Ulster SFCs, in 1998 and 2022.
+Since 1993 the county team has won three additional Ulster SFCs, in 1998, 2022, and 2023.

-The team won the National Football League in 2000 and 2008, but was at one point in Division 4 under the management of Rory Gallagher.
+The team won the National Football League in 2000,2008 and 2024 but was at one point in Division 4.